GRE Verbal Reasoning Topic-wise Weightage

 Option F: What would you estimate in your income report?
 An estimation is an educated guess one makes.
 This meaning does not logically fit in the context.

-Therefore, the right options are fiscal & manipulate.
+Therefore, the right options for the two blanks are fiscal and manipulate.

-Take a look at the AdmitEDGE progress tracker below, to see how you can evaluate your performance real-time by comparing it with that of other students who have achieved your target score!
+Take a look at the AdmitEDGE progress tracker below.
+When you enrol with us, you can evaluate your performance real-time by comparing it with that of other students who have achieved your target score!

 Personal study plan